fuxlud/Modularized_iOS_App/README.md

-# Template iOS App
+# Modulazied tamplate iOS App

 A demo project showcasing the setup of the SwiftUI app with modularized Clean Architecture.
-Can be used as a starting point for a project or a home assignment.
+Can be used as a starting point for a project.

 ## Key features